ARCCN/hcprobe/README.md

 Build
 =======

   To build hcprobe you need cabal.

-To build it in a sandbox use cabal-dev tool.
+  To build it in a sandbox use cabal-dev tool:

+    cabal insatall cabal-dev

-  Building with cabal-dev:
+  Building hcprobe with cabal-dev:

     cd src
     cabal update